 Now, every time I turned it on, the CPU was fine, but the Disk was still at 100%!

 So, I ended up not using it much because it pissed me off.
-I also bought a Smart TV, so I didn’t need it for Netflix anymore.
+I also got a Smart TV, so I didn’t need it for Netflix anymore.

 But I still thought of figuring out the problem because two different laptops can’t be that bad that you can’t even do basic things on them.

 And It wasn’t hard to figure out the problem.
 Looking at the Task Manager, in Windows 10, I saw that the Disk was at 100% every time Windows or an app was handling updates.
 Being an HDD, not SSD, didn’t help either.

 The main culprits were Windows and my antivirus, Bitdefender.
 Whenever I turned on the laptop, they would start handling updates, and until they finished, I could barely open files.